 - Look at where your cat sleeps now?
 Does he have a preference for open beds or does he seek out enclosed places?
 We have one cat who loves caves, so an enclosed bed is perfect for him.

 - Factor in the cat’s age and health status.
 An old arthritic cat or a young kitten will not be able to climb into a bed with high sides.
-A senior cat may also benefit from a bed which has a heating pad in the cooler months.
+A senior cat may also benefit from a bed that has a heating pad in the cooler months.

 Where to buy a cat bed